codeforpdx/dwellinglybackend/README.md

      - To re-seed the database from scratch, delete data.db before running the script
    - Look for the file data.db to be created in the root directory

+5. Run `pipenv install`
-5. Start the server using the flask environment (required every time the project is re-opened):
+6. Start the server using the flask environment (required every time the project is re-opened):
    - Run: `pipenv run flask run`
    - Run + restart the server on changes: `pipenv run flask run --reload`